Your Shopify Action Guide for the April 24 ADA Deadline

 AccessiShield scans your store against WCAG 2.1 AA criteria, identifies the specific elements that fail, and generates the exact Liquid code changes to fix them.
 You review the diff, apply the fix with one click, and the violation is resolved.
 For a typical 5-page Shopify store, a full scan and the first round of fixes can be completed in an afternoon.

-The 20-Day Compliance Sprint: What to Focus On
+Your Compliance Sprint: What to Focus On Before April 24

 Week 1: Scan and Fix Critical Violations